icclab/rosdocked-irlab/README.md

-## rosdocked
+# Rosdocked

-Run ROS Indigo / Ubuntu Trusty within Docker on Ubuntu Xenial or on any platform with a shared username, home directory, and X11.
+Run ROS Kinetic / Ubuntu Trusty within Docker on Ubuntu Xenial or on any platform with a shared username, home directory, and X11.

 This enables you to build and run a persistent ROS Indigo workspace as long as you can run Docker images.